-FRANKLIN COUNTY (KFSM) -- A Franklin County Sheriff's Office suspect who was considered "armed and dangerous" has been detained in Florida.
+FRANKLIN COUNTY (KFSM) -- A Franklin County Sheriff's Office suspect who was considered "armed and dangerous" is being extradited back to Arkansas after he was detained in Florida last month.

 Michael Warrington, 49, was arrested by the Collier County Sheriff's Office in Florida on Tuesday (July 11) on a warrant out of Highlands, Florida, for failure to pay child support, according to his booking report.